-We stress that, to perform a resurgent analysis of $\tilde{f}(y)$ in Conjectures~\ref{conj:quantum_modular1-Q} and~\ref{conj:quantum_modular2-Q}, it is necessary to complexify the variable $y$.
-Namely, $\tilde{f}(y)$ must be analytically continued to $y \in \IC$.
-In Conjecture~\ref{conj:quantum_modular1-Q}, the median resummation $\mathcal{S}_\theta^{\mathrm{med}}\tilde{f}(y)$ is then restricted to the original domain of the function $f(y)$.
-We conclude by listing the currently available evidence in support of our conjectures. \begin{itemize} \item In support of Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2}, we have the generating functions of the weak and strong coupling Stokes constants for $\log \mathrm{Tr}(\mrho_{\IP^2})$~\cite{FR1phys} (see also Section~\ref{sec:example-P2}), which are expressible in terms of $q$-Pochhammer symbols, and a collection of examples built from the theory of Maass cusp forms and their periods following Theorems~\ref{thm:lewis-Zagier_median} and~\ref{thm:lewis-Zagier_QM}.
-If we relax the assumption of $f$ being a $q$-series, then more examples are built from cusp forms in Theorem~\ref{thm:modular}. \item In support of Conjecture~\ref{conj:quantum_modular1-Q} and~\ref{conj:quantum_modular2-Q} is given by the Kontsevich--Zagier series\footnote{In the example of the Kontsevich--Zagier series, the resurgent structure has a half-tower of fractional power singularities, and not simple poles, contrary to what occurs in the examples discussed in this paper.}~\cite{costin-garoufalidis} and the WRT invariants for a family of Seifert fibered homology spheres~\cite[Theorem~3]{qCS7}. \item In support of Conjecture~\ref{conj:quantum_modular2-Q}, we cite again the Kontsevich--Zagier series, whose quantum modularity was proven in~\cite{zagier2001vassiliev}, the LMO ($\hat{Z}$) invariants for a family of plumbed 3-manifolds~\cite{BKM1,BKM2}, and the $q$-series $\sigma$ and $\sigma^*$ in~\cite[Example~1]{zagier_modular}.
+As we discuss in Section~\ref{sec:examples}, Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2} are verified by the generating functions of the weak and strong coupling Stokes constants for $\log \mathrm{Tr}(\mrho_{\IP^2})$~\cite{Rella22, FR1phys} (see Section~\ref{sec:example-P2}) and a family of examples built from the theory of Maass cusp forms and their periods (see Theorems~\ref{thm:lewis-Zagier_QM} and~\ref{thm:lewis-Zagier_median}).
+Besides, if we relax the assumption that $\frakg$ must be a $q$-series, then MRSs satisfying our conjectures can be built from general cusp forms (see Theorem~\ref{thm:modular}).
+Evidence in support of Conjectures~\ref{conj:quantum_modular1-Q} and~\ref{conj:quantum_modular2-Q} is given by the Kontsevich--Zagier series\footnote{In the case of the Kontsevich--Zagier series, the resurgent structure has a half-tower of fractional power singularities, and not simple poles, contrary to what occurs in the examples discussed in this paper.}~\cite{costin-garoufalidis, zagier2001vassiliev}, the WRT invariants for a family of Seifert fibered homology spheres~\cite[Theorem~3]{qCS7}, the LMO ($\hat{Z}$) invariants for a family of plumbed 3-manifolds~\cite{BKM1,BKM2}, and conjecturally the $q$-series $\sigma$ and $\sigma^*$ in~\cite[Example~1]{zagier_modular}.
 According to~\cite[Conjecture~1.4]{costin-garoufalidis}, yet more instances of Conjecture~\ref{conj:quantum_modular1-Q} might appear in quantum topology.
 We leave a more comprehensive overview of current evidence for future work.

-According to~\cite[Conjecture~1.4]{costin-garoufalidis}, other examples satisfying Conjecture~\ref{conj:quantum_modular1-Q} might originate from the quantum invariants of knots and 3-manifolds.
-For instance, the Kashaev invariants of hyperbolic knots are conjecturally vector-valued quantum modular forms~\cite{garoufalidis_zagier_2023knots} whose resurgent structure displays a full-fledged peacock pattern~\cite{GGuM, GGuM2}.
-Peacock patterns are also conjectured to appear in the resurgence of the fermionic spectral traces of toric CY threefolds according to~\cite{GuM, Rella22}.
-It would be interesting to investigate examples exhibiting multiple towers of singularities in the Borel plane and possibly extend our definition of modular resurgent structures accordingly.
-We plan to explore this direction in the future.